Distributionally Robust Model Predictive Control with Total Variation Distance: MPC reformulation

-This tightening further reduces the number of constraints in the optimization, as $ \lVert F_xD\rVert_1\text{CVaR}_{\epsilon-\zeta^*_k}(|\delta|)$ can be computed offline and does not require $J^k$ variables like~\eqref{eq:cvar_stcon}. \end{rmk} \begin{lem}[Cost function] If the cost function given in~\eqref{eq:cost} is expressed as a quadratic cost with
+{This tightening further reduces the size of the optimization problem, as $ \lVert F_xD\rVert_1\text{CVaR}_{\epsilon-\alpha}(|\delta|)$ can be expressed with approximately $ J^k$ fewer optimization variables and $2J^k$ fewer constraints for each $k\in\{0,\dotsc N-1\}$when computed online.} \end{rmk} \begin{lem}[Cost function] If the cost function given in~\eqref{eq:cost} is expressed as a quadratic cost with

 then the MPC cost $\mathcal{J}(\boldsymbol{x}_t, \boldsymbol{u})$ is equivalently expressed as:

 \end{lem} \begin{proof} See Appendix~\ref{appendix: lem3proof}. \end{proof} Using the reformulations afforded by Lemmas~\ref{lem:risk_constraint},~\ref{lem:risk_tighten},~\ref{lem:cost}, we can reformulate the MPC optimization given in~\eqref{eq:mpc1}. \begin{thm} If there exists a solution to the following quadratic program,